 He was homeless and addicted to drugs.
 He had cut his friends and family out of his life and felt completely alone.

-Today, Richard has been drug-free for over 5 years, and he now works for the same ministry that changed his life.
+Today, Richard has been drug-free for over five years, and he now works for the same ministry that changed his life.
 “I would describe my life today as blessed and hopeful.
 I’m able to be there for people.
 To be God’s hands and make sure that people know they matter.”

 But right now, the state of Washington is threatening the Christian mission of this important ministry.
 Read the details of its case below.

-Who: Seattle's Union Gospel Mission
+What is Seattle's Union Gospel Mission?

 Seattle’s Union Gospel Mission is a nonprofit ministry that began in 1932 as a soup kitchen to feed and care for those suffering from the Great Depression.
 Today, the Mission lives out its Christian faith by bringing the love of Jesus Christ to over a thousand homeless and hurting people in Seattle every day.
-Through services like its soup kitchen, mobile showers, and recovery programs, the Mission seeks to restore dignity and help people move to healthy and thriving lives.
+Through services like its soup kitchen, mobile showers, and recovery programs, the Mission seeks to restore dignity and help people move on to healthy and thriving lives.

 We all benefit when faith-based institutions are free to care for the poor and needy without government interference in internal matters of faith.